TatsuUkraine/dart_environment_config/README.md

 - `const` - optional, defines if class constructor should be defined as `const`.
 - `imports` - array of imports to add to generated config file
+- `dev_extension` - defines which extension should be treated as dev extension, if specified - it's value can be used during command run as bool flag
+- `extensions` - set of configurations, that can extend default config

 If `class` is not specified value for class name will be generate based on file name in `path` field.
 It will convert `snake_case` into `CamelCase`.

-If `const` not provided builder will analyze each field and if all of them are `const` - it will add const constructor.
-Otherwise generated class will be without any constructor

 Field `dotenv_path` will be used only if at least one field contains `dotenv: true`